swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 Implementation-detail property wrappers have no impact on API resilience.
 These property wrappers will not be preserved in the generated Swift interface for the module, so they are entirely implementation detail.

 However, API-level property wrappers applied to function parameters are part of the API and ABI of that function.
-This is because a property wrapper applied to a function parameter changes the type of that parameter in the ABI; it also changes the way that function callers are compiled to pass an argument of that type.
-Thus, adding or removing a property wrapper on a public function parameter is not a resilient change.
+This is because a property wrapper applied to a function parameter changes the type of that parameter, which is reflected in the ABI; it also changes the way that function callers are compiled to pass an argument of that type.
+Thus, adding or removing a property wrapper on an ABI-public function parameter is not a resilient change.
 Furthermore, similar to the existing behavior of default arguments, arguments in wrapper attributes are emitted into clients and are therefore not a part of the ABI.

 Finally, property wrappers changing between implementation-detail and API-level is not a resilient change.
 For example, consider a property wrapper that is implementation-detail when applied to a parameter.
-If that property wrapper adds an `init(projectedValue:)` initializer, this is a source breaking change for clients that use this property wrapper in a function that is a protocol witness, and it is an ABI breaking change for any code that uses this property wrapper on a parameter.
+Adding an `init(projectedValue:)` initializer to this property wrapper is a source-breaking change for clients that use this property wrapper in a function that is a protocol witness, and it is an ABI breaking change for any code that uses this property wrapper on a parameter.
 We expect this case to be very rare, and clients can work around the source and ABI break by either adding an argument to the wrapper attribute or using a local wrapped variable instead.

 ## Alternatives considered